 Deirdre Malley (Head Teacher)

 Deirdre took on the role of Head Teacher in January 2017 having worked within the school for the last 16 years.
 Deirdre has developed strong relationships of trust with the staff, governors and fellow professionals and brings tenacity and a reflective teaching approach to lead the team forward.
-Deirdre is an advocate of best practices in the EYFS framework and child-centred learning ensuring all children’s intrinsic motivations are recognised and satisfied, encouraging self-motivating independent learning.
+Deirdre is an advocate of best practices in the EYFS framework and child-centered learning ensuring all children’s intrinsic motivations are recognised and satisfied, encouraging self-motivating independent learning.
 Deirdre established one of the very first Forest School models in Derby, achieving national accreditation and continues to promote the development of initiatives that support and empower children and their families.

 Carol Gotheridge (Chair)